nlKrylov: A Unified Framework for Nonlinear GCR-type Krylov Subspace Methods: Additional examples

 \subsection{A nonlinear eigenvector problem (NEPv)}

 For our last experiment, we consider a nonlinear eigenvector problem of the form

 where $H:\RR^{n,p}\rightarrow\RR^{n,n}$ is a symmetric matrix function, i.e., $H(V)=H(V)^T$, and $p\ll n$.
-Problems of this type arise frequently in quantum physics, most notably discretized Kohn-Sham- and Gross-Pitaevskii-equations \cite{CaiZBL2018,JarKM2014}, in data-science applications such as Robust-Rayleigh-Quotient- or Trace-Ratio optimization \cite{BaiLV2018,CaiZBL2018} as well as the modeling of dissipative Hamiltonian DAEs \cite{BaiL2024}.
+Problems of this type arise frequently in quantum physics, most notably discretized Kohn-Sham and Gross-Pitaevskii equations \cite{CaiZBL2018,JarKM2014}, in data science applications such as Robust-Rayleigh-Quotient or Trace-Ratio optimization \cite{BaiLV2018,CaiZBL2018} as well as the modeling of dissipative Hamiltonian DAEs \cite{BaiL2024}.
 Recently, the use of matrix-valued Newton methods to solve \eqref{eq:nepv} via the root finding problem

 has been studied in \cite{Wer2024}.
-We consider the discrete 3D-Kohn-Sham-model
+We consider a simple discrete 3D-Kohn-Sham model

 where $L\in\RR^{n,n}$ is a 3D-Laplacian on a cube discretized using $N$ equally spaced grid points in every direction, leading to $n=N^3$, and $\rho(V)=\mathrm{diag}(VV^T)$ is the charge density of electrons.
 Note that the Fr\'echet derivative of \eqref{eq:nepvroot} is singular close to the solution due to the orthogonal invariance of $H(V)$, as was pointed out in \cite{Wer2024}.
-However, if one chooses a different normalization criterion similar to \eqref{eq:neproot}, i.e., using a constant matrix $C\in\RR^{n,p}$, we can rewrite \eqref{eq:nepvroot} to
+However, if one chooses a different normalization criterion similar to \eqref{eq:neproot}, i.e., using a constant full rank matrix $C\in\RR^{n,p}$, we can rewrite \eqref{eq:nepvroot} to